-With a name like Bumper to Bumper Cover, the automatic thought is that everything there is to be covered with regard to your car…IS, in fact, covered under this policy.
+With a name like Bumper to Bumper Cover, you believe that everything needed to be insured is actually covered under this car insurance policy.
 But is it?
-Let’s find out here…
+Let's find out.

 What the Standard Private Motor Insurance Plan does not Cover

 Regular wear and tear of the vehicle is not covered by the auto insurance policy, as is the normal depreciation of a vehicle.
 Hence, the car’s damage will never be fully compensated for in the event of claim approval as depreciation and wear-and-tear have to be accounted for.
 Also, no consequential damage, an indirect result of a direct loss, to the motor is ever covered either.